CodingForMoney/MXBridge/README.md

-# MXBridge
+## MXBridge

-A easy way for javaScript to call Objective-C in iOS.
+Bridge betweeen iOS and JavaScript.

 ## English

-A esay bridge between the JavaScript and Objective-C in iOS ,using the `JavaScriptCore.framework`.
+Bridge JavaScript and Objective-C using the `JavaScriptCore`.

-There are four main classes :
+Classes description:

-* MXWebviewContext : A grobal context where for some grobal share data.
+* `MXWebviewContext` : A context for global setting.
-* MXWebviewBridge : The bridge connected Objective-C and JavaScript.UIWebview hold one MXWebviewBridge within it's lifecycle.
+* `MXWebviewBridge` : The bridge connected Objective-C and JavaScript.
+UIWebview will hold a `MXWebviewBridge` instance within the lifecycle.
-* MXWebviewPlugin : Objective-C plugins provided for JavaScript.
-In `MXBridge`, JavaScript calls Objective-C function by calling this plugins.
+* `MXWebviewPlugin` : Objective-C plugin which provide functions for JavaScript.
+A plugin has some functions. `js` will specify the plugin and function to call Native.
-* MXMethodInvocation : Storing Information for one call from JavaScript to Objective-C.
+* `MXCallNativeInvocation` : Storing Information for one call from JavaScript to Objective-C.
+* `MXNativeMethod` : Storing Native method info.
+* `MXWebviewPluginConfig` : Store Native plugin info.

-## Brief Example
+## Usage

 Add `MXBridge` to your project by `Cocoapods`:

 	pod 'MXBridge'

 To setup `MXBridge` :

 	[[MXWebviewContext shareContext] setUp];